jerickjoe111/launch-school/JS230/03_XHR_requests.md

 request.send(data)
 ```

-It's important to note here that the `send()` method sends the requests _asynchronously_.
+It's important to note that the `send()` method sends the request _asynchronously_.
 The XHR object will generate events during the request-response cycle, indicating different stages in its life cycle; the developer can use these events to set up event listeners.

+## XHR Interface

 We interact with this API by invoking the methods of the XHR object, accessing or setting its properties, and indirectly with the events associated with this object.